 In the course of his travels, Jeff has had the opportunity to participate in a number of unusual projects.
 In 1979, during his first trip to Asia, he designed urban playgrounds for UNICEF and the Nepal Children’s Organization.
-Several months later, arriving in Thailand during the outbreak of the Khmer civil war, he served as a volunteer water engineer at Khao-I-Dang: the largest of the Cambodian refugee camps.
+Several months later, at the outbreak of the Khmer civil war, he served as a volunteer water engineer at the largest of the Cambodian refugee camps.

 Between 1980 and 1983 Jeff lived in Santa Barbara, California, serving as Cultural and Features Editor of the Santa Barbara News & Review.
-Following this he edited an international art journal called Art/Life, ultimately leaving that magazine to publish and edit a limited-edition art portfolio called eye.
+Following this he published and edited an international limited-edition art journal called eye.

-In the Spring of 1983, he was awarded a Journalism Fellowship by the Rotary International Foundation, and departed for Asia.
-During this 16-month residence he lived in Kathmandu, Nepal, and made excursions to the Himalaya, India, Sri Lanka, Hong Kong, Japan and Indonesia.
-The resulting articles appeared in GEO and Islands magazines.
+In the Spring of 1983, he was awarded a Journalism Fellowship by the Rotary Foundation, and departed for a 16-month residence in Kathmandu, Nepal.
+During this time he traveled across Asia, writing articles for GEO and Islands magazines.